Cognigy/Documentation/docs/en/docs/ai/handover-providers/la-agent-assist-overview.md

 <div class="divider"></div>

-**Agent Assist** is our tool which integrates with **Live Agent** to assist real Agents by utilizing the power of Cognigy.AI.

-Agent Assist has the ability to:
+Agent Assist allows human agents using **Cognigy Live Agent** to be assisted by AI-powered Virtual Agents when conversing with the customer.
+Using this functionality, during an active handover, fully configurable Virtual Agent messages can be displayed to the human agent based on customer messages to best assist the customer.

+With Agent Assist, among other things, the following can be achieved:

+- Provide contextual information for the Agent (CRM records, ERP data, small talk clues, etc.)

+- Allow quick access to resources such as knowledge base articles

 - Suggest replies (including media) which can be forwarded to the customer

-- Provide contextual information for the Agent (CRM records, ERP data, small talk clues, etc.)

-- Allow quick access to resources (knowledge DB articles, backend tools, etc.)

 Using Cognigy.AI, you can customize Agent Assist to be as powerful as you need it to be.